Atlantic City Electric proposes energy efficiency programs

-Atlantic City Electric has proposed a collection of energy efficiency programs that will provide all its customers with the tools they need to take control of their energy usage and save money, according to a release from the company.

-In a proposal to the New Jersey Board of Public Utilities (BPU), the company outlined its plans to provide residential and business customers with no-cost energy assessments, an array of incentives for energy efficiency upgrades, rebates on energy-efficient products, and a variety of other offerings to help them use less energy.
+MAYS LANDING — Atlantic City Electric has proposed a suite of energy efficiency programs that will provide all its customers with the tools they need to take control of their energy usage and save money.
+In a proposal to the New Jersey Board of Public Utilities, the company outlined its plans to provide residential and business customers with no-cost energy assessments, an array of incentives for energy efficiency upgrades, rebates on energy-efficient products, and a variety of other offerings to help them use less energy.
+These offerings are designed to achieve the Clean Energy Act’s energy savings goal and help New Jersey meet its leading climate goals for a clean and sustainable energy future for all New Jerseyans.

-In total, Atlantic City Electric’s proposed programs are expected to save customers more than $550 million, according to a statement from the company.
+In total, Atlantic City Electric’s proposed programs are expected to save customers more than $550 million.
 The proposed programs include offerings for all customers, including every size business, renters and homeowners, single-family homes and multifamily buildings, as well as offerings dedicated to households with limited incomes.
+Whether customers are just getting started or are ready for deep energy savings, the company has proposed a variety of offerings to meet customers’ needs.
+A breakdown of offerings is available at thesource.pepcoholdings.com/atlantic-city-electric.

-“We cannot achieve a clean energy future without robust energy efficiency offerings that help all our customers save money and energy,” said Gary Stockbridge, Atlantic City Electric region presiden, in a statementt.
+“We cannot achieve a clean energy future without robust energy efficiency offerings that help all our customers save money and energy,” said Gary Stockbridge, Atlantic City Electric region president.
 “With cost-effective energy efficiency programs, all our customers benefit.
 Not only will customers have numerous opportunities to save money, but we can also create clean, sustainable jobs, help improve equity in our communities, combat the effects of climate change and improve air quality in our neighborhoods.”

+“We are committed to ensuring new jobs in the energy efficiency sector are filled locally and equitably across the communities we serve and that our programs help grow local, diverse and minority-owned businesses,” Stockbridge said.

+As part of its broader commitment to ensure all customers have fair and equitable access to affordable solutions and the benefits of new energy services, Atlantic City Electric designed nearly one-third of its proposed offerings to meet the needs of households with limited incomes.
+Offerings include rebates for income-qualified customers on specific products and no-cost home energy checkups.
+In addition, the company is proposing a weatherization program that will install up to $7,500 in home energy retrofits at no cost for households with moderate incomes that are currently unable to participate in the Comfort Partners program.

 Be the first to know